uid-11222/npm-statistic/README.md

 ```bash
 $ npm-statistic get
 ```

 Get foo field of config (as JSON object):
 ```bash
 $ npm-statistic get foo
 ```

 Get foo.bar field of config (as JSON object):
 ```bash
 $ npm-statistic get foo.bar
 ```

 For example, field "packages" contain array of all config packages:
 ```bash
 $ npm-statistic get packages
 ```

 First package:
 ```bash
 $ npm-statistic get packages.0
 ```

 ### set ###
-Set config parts (as JSON object).
+Set config parts (as JSON object). "packages" array in config contains all packages for which stats should be updated.
 Additional fields in the config file can be used to extend the functionality.
 Set string value of foo field of config:
 ```bash
 $ npm-statistic set foo value
 ```

 Set JSON value of foo.bar field of config:
 ```bash
 $ npm-statistic set foo.bar {a: 2}
 ```

-For example, field "timeout" contain response timeout in milliseconds (default timeout is 16382):
+For example, field "timeout" contain response timeout in milliseconds (if there is no such field, default timeout is 32 * 1024):
 ```bash
 $ npm-statistic set timeout 4000
 ```

 Now timeout is 4 seconds.

 For deleting, for example, package #2 from config you can set it to null:
 ```bash
 $ npm-statistic set packages.2 null
 ```

 For temporary skipping package in statistic update you can set package field "skip" to true:
 ```bash
 $ npm-statistic set packages.3.skip true
 ```

 Now package statistics do not updated.
 ```bash
 $ npm-statistic set packages.3.skip false
 ```

 Package statistics updated again.

 For deleting last added package you can shorten the length of list of packages per one: